pshdev0/utils/coursera-auto-download/README.md

 7. It will also open 5 desktop folders showing the student projects AND it will move them to different workspaces automatically for you.
 8. Next run `bash w2.sh` which will automatically move the Chrome windows to the corresponding workspaces.

-*NOTE* These two scripts worked for me in the range 0-20, but today for 20-50 they seem a little buggy so I need to debug them for sure !

 It saves me a lot of time and labour setting up my desktop workspaces and windows.
+I fixed the previous bug which caused problems opening ranges whose start range was > 0.
+Should work fine now.